 E-Rate is a program supported by the FCC and administered by the Schools and Libraries Universal Service Support Mechanism which provides discounts to assist schools and libraries in the United States in obtaining affordable Telecommunications and Internet access.
-Three service categories are funded: Telecommunications Services, Internet Access, and Internal Connections and Basic Maintenance.
+Service categories funded are: Internet Access, Internal Connections, and Basic Maintenance.
 Discounts range from 20% to 90% of the costs of eligible services, depending on the level of poverty and the urban/rural status of the population served.
 Eligible schools, school districts and libraries may apply individually or as part of a consortium.

 E-Rate is one of four support mechanisms funded through the Universal Service fees charged on telecommunications services.
-CMS uses E-Rate funding to help offset the costs of local telephone service, high speed data lines, and Internet access to schools and eligible administrative entities as well as continued infrastructure improvements for all schools.
+CMS uses E-Rate funding to help offset the costs of high speed data lines, Internet access to schools and eligible administrative entities, as well as continued infrastructure improvements for all schools.

 Any eligible service for which CMS seeks E-Rate funding must be put out for competitive bid• Once a vendor is selected, a formal application is filed with the Universal Service Administrative Company (USAC).• Applications must be filed in a window that begins in mid December and ends in mid March each year.• Applications are reviewed by USAC and, if approved, CMS is generally notified of a funding commitment sometime in summer or fall at the earliest.
 USAC does not have a funding commitment deadline for approving applications.